bochaco/safe-coins-wallet/README.md

 A package which provides the functionality for an altcoin wallet on the [SAFE Network](https://maidsafe.net).
 Any SAFE application can use this package to implement an altcoin wallet by using the provided API.

-This is currently being used by the [SAFE Wallet App](https://bochaco.github.io)
+This library is used by the [SAFE Wallet App (`safe://safewallet.wow`)](safe://safewallet.wow) available on the SAFEnet ([a live mockup is also available here](https://bochaco.github.io)), and more information about it can be found on [this post in the SAFEnet forum](https://safenetforum.org/t/introducing-safe-wallet-app/11764?u=bochaco).

 ## The SAFE Altcoins